 Hop cones are grown on vines called bines.

 The commercially valuable part of a hop plant is its unfertilised flowers.
-These are harvested as green seed cones that are referred to as hops or hop cones.
+These are harvested by a hop grower as green seed cones that are referred to as hops or hop cones.
 Hop cones contain different oils, such as lupulin and oleoresin, that impart flavour and aroma to beer.
 Lupulin also possesses antibiotic properties that suppress bacterial growth and allow brewers yeast to grow.

 Hop cones are grown on vines called bines, which are trained to grow up strings suspended from overhead trellis structure.
 This tall structure reduces shading and encourages increased production of the cones that grow on the bines.